antfu/vite-plugin-glob/README.md

 With these two TC39 proposals ([`import-reflection`](https://github.com/tc39/proposal-import-reflection) and [`import-assertions`](https://github.com/tc39/proposal-import-assertions)) not settled yet, combining with different needs and design tradeoffs in each PR, making the good API design for `import.meta.glob` directly in Vite core becoming harder and more and more complex than it could be.

+On top of that, in Vite we are having multiple macros for different options:

+- `import.meta.glob`
+- `import.meta.globEager`
+- `import.meta.globEagerDefault` (undocumented)

+That results in a quite large API surface to maintain and make the future extension harder.

 Thus I propose to experiment with the `import.meta.glob` as an external plugin so we could introduce breaking change more easier and ships the implementation much faster (in Vite it takes days for a change to be meraged, and weeks to months for it to be landed in stable release).
 And when we feel the new design is able to cover most of the use cases, then we could embed it into Vite core as a one-time breaking change in v3.0.

+## Features

+- Globing for multiple patterns
+- Globing ignore
+- HMR on file modification / addition / deletion
+- Ability to provide custom query
+- Ability to only import default / named export
+- An unified API for different options

 ## Install